 This month I'm sharing one of my favorites- chocolate pudding which when you think about it, can really fill the void whether you're craving chocolate ice cream or a fudge brownie.
 I find when it comes to chocolate, if I can just have that flavor I don't necessarily mind if it's not a huge slab of cake as long as it tastes really good and it satisfies my chocolate fix.
 But this is dessert and should not be part of your daily meal planning and you will want to account for its inclusion by adjusting in other areas.
 So maybe you'll skip the baked potato... and drink water.

 Since this is a recipe makeover, don't skimp on the ingredients.
-In other words, use the best stuff i.e. - pure vanilla extract, real maple syrup, etc. This recipe makes eight 1/2 cup (4-ounces) servings and has approximately 260 calories per serving.
+In other words, use the best stuff i.e. - pure vanilla extract, real maple syrup, etc. This recipe makes eight 1/2 cup (4-ounces) servings and has approximately 240 calories per serving.
 Now before you get all bent out of shape because of the calorie count, remember the average candy bar has that much and sometimes more, AND is not nearly as satisfying or the least bit nutritious.
-Also, a good amount of the calories (and fat content) comes from the coconut milk and coconut oil I use which have so many health benefits, (you can read all about the wonderful world of coconut here), that make them perfect for disguising this dessert as a potential "health food".
+Also, a good amount of the calories (and fat content) comes from the coconut milk which has so many health benefits, (you can read all about the wonderful world of coconut here), that make it perfect for disguising this dessert as a potential "health food".

--3 Tablespoons tapioca flour (or arrowroot powder dissolved in 6 T water)
+-3 Tablespoons tapioca starch (dissolved in 6 Tablespoons of cold water)

 -1/4 cup maple syrup or (coconut) sugar (*DO NOT use pancake syrup)